If you own a boxer, you will most definitely agree that boxer dogs are goofy, playful, energetic, and extremely loyal.

 Hypothyroidism is a hormonal condition.
 Specially, the thyroid gland produces insufficient amounts of the thyroid hormone.

-Hypothyroidism in dogs is commonly an autoimmune disease (autoimmune thyroiditis), although it can occasionally be the result of causes such as a poor diet, overuse of certain medications, or toxins.
+Hypothyroidism in dogs is commonly an autoimmune disease (autoimmune thyroiditis).
+Occasionally, it can also be the result of causes such as a poor diet, overuse of certain medications, or toxins.

-Dogs with hypothyroidism have low metabolisms, and show symptoms such as exercise intolerance, chronic skin infections, hair loss, and weight gain (without increase food consumption).
+Dogs with hypothyroidism have low metabolism, and show symptoms such as exercise intolerance, chronic skin infections, hair loss, and weight gain (without increase food consumption).

 Growh Hormone-Responsive Alopecia (hair loss)

-Normally growth hormone is secreted by the pituitary gland.
-But, for some unknown reasons, in some dogs the pituitary gland does not produce or release enough growth hormone.
+Normally the pituitary gland is responsible for secreting growth hormone.
+But for some unknown reasons, in some dogs the pituitary gland does not produce or release enough growth hormone.
 This results in, amongst other symptoms, symmetrical hair loss.

-The symptoms generally appear at puberty, and Boxers, especially males, are predisposed to this disease.
-Treatment of choice for growth hormone-responsive alopecia is neutering.
+The symptoms generally appear at puberty.
+Boxers, especially males, are predisposed to this disease.
+The treatment of choice for growth hormone-responsive alopecia is neutering.

-Corneal dystrophies are inherited diseases of the cornea that occur in both eyes and are not related to inflammation.
-In most cases, corneal dystrophy appears as a round or oval grayish-white opacity in the substance of the cornea.
+Corneal dystrophies are inherited diseases of the cornea that occur in both eyes.
+These diseases are not related to inflammation.

-In some cases, these opacities may grow bigger; in other cases, they remain the same size.
+Most cases of corneal dystrophy appear as a round or oval grayish-white opacity in the cornea.
+In some cases, these opacities may grow bigger.
+In other cases, they remain the same size.

 Unfortunately, there is no effective treatment for this eye problem.
 Surgical removal of the dystrophy may temporarily improve vision, but the opacity will eventually re-form.